Medjugorje: The Medjugorje pilgrimage site

-Our Lady of Medjugorje is the title given to the apparition by those who believe that the Virgin Mary, mother of Jesus, has been appearing from 24 June 1981 until today to six children, now adults, in Medjugorje (then part of communist Yugoslavia).
-The Marian shrine of Medjugorje has become a popular pilgrimage site for Catholics, and has turned into Europe's third most important apparition site, where each year more than 1 million people visit.
+Queen of Peace is the title given to the apparition by those who believe that the Virgin Mary, mother of Jesus, has been appearing from 24 June 1981 until today to six children, now adults, in Medjugorje (then part of communist Yugoslavia).
+It was reported there that the Virgin Mary had said: "What I started in Fatima, I will complete in Medjugorje.
+My Heart will triumph".
+Since then, the Marian shrine of Medjugorje has become a popular pilgrimage site for Catholics, and has turned into Europe's third most important apparition site, where each year more than 1 million people visit.
 It has been estimated that 30 million pilgrims have come to Medjugorje since the reputed apparitions began in 1981.

 In 1981 as soon as reports began of the Marian apparitions on Crnica hill in the Bijakovići hamlet, confrontations with Yugoslav state authorities began.
 Pilgrims were forbidden from coming, the pilgrim's donations were seized by the police and access to what was called the Apparition Hill was largely blocked.
 The parish priest of Medjugorje at that time, Father Jozo Zovko, was arrested and convicted of sedition.
-He refused to follow the orders from the Communist Party headquarters in Mostar: to stop the people from meeting on Podrodo and to stop the evening Mass.
+He had been ordered by the Communist Party headquarters in Mostar to stop the people from meeting on Podbrdo and to stop the evening Mass, but had refused.

 In the last years before the 1992 breakup of Yugoslavia, travel of pilgrims was no longer hindered by the state.

 Medjugorje during the Bosnian War

-During the Bosnian War, Medjugorje remained in the hands of the Croatian Defence Council and in 1993 became part of the Croatian Republic of Herzeg-Bosnia.
-By the Dayton Agreement in 1995, Medjugorje was incorporated into the Federation of Bosnia and Herzegovina, populated mostly by Bosniaks and Croats.
+During the Bosnian War, Medjugorje remained in the hands of the Croatian Defence Council.
+By the Dayton Agreement in 1995, Medjugorje was incorporated into the Federation of Bosnia and Herzegovina, populated mostly by Bosniaks and Croats of Bosnia and Herzegovina.
 It lies within the Herzegovina-Neretva Canton, one of ten autonomous regions established so that no ethnic group could dominate the Federation.

-On 2 April 1995, at the high point of conflict within the local diocese, Bishop Ratko Perić was kidnapped by Croat militiamen, beaten, and taken to a chapel run by one of the Franciscans associated with Medjugorje, where he was held hostage for ten hours.
+On 2 April 1995, at the high point of conflict, Bishop Ratko Perić was kidnapped by Croat militiamen angry over his handling of an ongoing jurisdictional dispute and his stance on the apparitions; he was beaten, and taken to a chapel run by one of the Franciscans associated with Medjugorje, where he was held hostage for ten hours.
 At the initiative of the mayor of Mostar, he was freed without bloodshed, with the help of the United Nations Protection Force.